BlueShiftButterfly/tiralabra_procgen/documentation/user_guide.md

 python3 main_gui.py
 ~~~

 Currently the program does not have any user inputs.
-When run, the program generates and displays a random Delaunay triangulation.
+When run, the program generates and displays a random Delaunay triangulation with it's corresponding
+Minimum spanning tree.

 The user can navigate using WASD and Q/E to zoom in and out.